 Why Telegram Works as a Monetization Platform

-Several structural features of Telegram make it stronger than most social platforms when it comes to creator revenue.
+Several structural features of Telegram make it stronger than most social platforms for creator revenue, which is why Telegram monetization has grown into a serious income source for channel owners.

 These four traits combine into something rare: a platform where creators own their audience, control distribution, and have built-in payment infrastructure.

-Here is how each Telegram revenue model works, what it earns in practice, and how the models compare.
+Here is how each Telegram monetization model works, what it earns in practice, and how the models compare on revenue stability and scale.

 1. Sponsored Posts & Telegram Ads